 I love it :-)

-UPDATE: I added remote-controlled poweron/poweroff functionality, via an ESP8266.
+UPDATE: I added remote-controlled poweron/poweroff and remote serial port functionality, via an ESP8266.